 This new Disney Plus series promises a lot of eerie secrets with a twist in the story.
 It’s an anthology series inspired on R.L.
 Stine’s graphic novel of the same name, with eight episodes in which high school students face theater-dwelling ghosts, secret societies, and alternate realms, similar to a Young Adult version of The Twilight Zone.

 McKenna Grace (Annabelle Comes Home), Gabriel Bateman (Child’s Play), and Henry Thomas (Annabelle Comes Home) are among the cast members that are well-versed in the horror-fantasy genre (The Haunting of Hill House).
 Expect a wacky show filled of witty banter, mystery, and strange beings lurking “just outside the world, you know.”

 If you are a Marvel fan, then this one is for you.
 What If…Zombies? is the journey when the Avengers are infected by a zombie virus and surviving heroes search for a cure.
 Janet Van Dyne is brought back from the Quantum Realm but diseased with a zombie plague that soon infects the rest of the world.
 A disparate group of survivors follows a signal promising its cure, but they soon discover that not all is what they expected.

 Note: Disney Plus is only accessible in the US, Canada, Netherlands, Australia, and New Zealand.
 If you don’t live in any of these countries, then subscribe to ExpressVPN to watch Just Beyond and other Disney Plus movies and shows in your country.

 The Shining: HBO Max

-Note: HBO Max is only available in USA.
-To watch ‘The Shinning’ and access HBO Max in your country subscribe to ExpressVPN.
+Note: HBO Max is only available in the USA.
+To watch ‘The Shinning’ and access HBO Max in your country, subscribe to ExpressVPN.